dolittle/Home/README.md

 This repository holds the issues across all projects organized in the [Projects](https://github.com/dolittle/Home/projects) tab above.It also contains the links to all the projects organized from here.

+## Gettings Started

+Go to our [documentation site](http://www.dolittle.io) and learn more about the project and how to get started.

 ## Packages